fossxo/fossxo-gdd/source/technical-design/security.rst

         to still be included in a game.
 E.g. if the brick texture fails to show up a different brick texture will be used in place of the broken one.
 ..  [#pngcheck] Tools such as ``PNGcheck`` can help detect corrupted asset files.
+..  [#install] Ideally, the application does not require elevated permissions to
+        install.
 ..  [#codecomplete] McConnell (2004) *Code Complete: A Practical Handbook of Software Construction, Second Edition*
         provides a detailed guide to software best practices.